The Apple of His Eye ... commentary of Psalm 74

-If a man hungers to know God, then he will be a man, who has left off from the mere addressing to God in the impersonal manner: How long?
+If a man hungers to know God, then he will be a man who has left off from the mere addressing God in the impersonal manner: How long?

 What we have here is the intimate crying out: O God!
 O God!
 O God!
 How long will you let this thing go on?

-What is important to God now becomes important to me!
+What is important to God, now become important to me!

-The very framing of my thoughts, even the framing of all the questions in life are no longer directed to the benefit of self but are now directed to another … toward Jesus Christ, the SON of GOD.
+The very framing of my thoughts, even the framing of all my questions in life are no longer directed to the benefit of myself, but are now directed to another … toward Jesus Christ, the SON of GOD.
 It is explained like this:

 “He must increase, but I must decrease.”
 [John 3:30]

 God’s thoughts slowly become my thoughts.
-I want to abide with HIM like the song.
+I want to abide with HIM like the song says: